NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-restore-troubleshooting.md

 This article focuses on common errors when restoring packages and steps to resolve them.
 For complete details on restoring packages, see [Package restore](../consume-packages/package-restore.md#enabling-and-disabling-package-restore).

 If the instructions here do not work for you, [please file an issue on GitHub](https://github.com/NuGet/docs.microsoft.com-nuget/issues) so that we can examine your scenario more carefully.
-Do not use the "Is this page helpful?" control shown on this page because it doesn't give us the ability to contact you for more information.
+Do not use the "Is this page helpful?" control that may appear on this page because it doesn't give us the ability to contact you for more information.

 ## Quick solution for Visual Studio users